acmsigsoft/open-science-policies/sigsoft-open-science-policies.md

 ## Open science policies

-Openness in science is key to fostering progress via transparency, reproducibility, and replicability.
+Openness in science is key to fostering progress via transparency and availability of all outputs produced at each investigative steps.
+Transparency and availability of research outputs allow better reproducibility, replicability of quantitative studies and recoverability of qualitative studies.
 Open science builds the core for excellence in evidence-based research.

 As an internationally renowned forum for researchers, practitioners, and educators to present and discuss the most recent innovations, trends, experiences, and challenges in the field of [VENUE_FIELD], [VENUE_NAME] has decided to actively support setting standards for how we conduct this kind of research.

 To this end, we have explicitly committed ourselves to foster openness to our research outcomes.
 In particular, we support the adoption of open data and open source principles.
-We encourage all contributing authors to disclose the (anonymized and curated) data to increase reproducibility and replicability of the studies.
+We encourage all contributing authors to disclose the (anonymized and curated) data to increase reproducibility, replicability, and/or recoverability of the studies.

 #### Principles

-Research output should be publicly accessible and reproducible.
+Research output should be publicly and freely accessible by anyone, permanently.

 Artifacts related to a study (which include, but are not limited to, raw and transformed data, extended proofs, appendices, analysis scripts, software, virtual machines and containers, and qualitative codebooks) and the paper itself should, in principle, be made available on the Internet: